Shape dependence of entanglement negativity and mutual information in quantum Hall and critical systems: Non-perturbative shape dependence

-When the two regions share a boundary of length $L_{\rm shared}$, the LN, MI and fluctuations will scale with the length of the boundary.
+When the two regions share a boundary of length $L_{\rm shared}$, the LN, MI and fluctuations will scale with the length of the \red{shared} boundary.
 For the MI, this follows from the fact that volume law contributions are cancelled, leaving behind the boundary law contributions along the shared boundary.
-For example, for the LN in a pure state, when $A\cup B$ is the entire system, we will get $\mathcal E=S_{1/2}(A)=S_{1/2}(B)=c_{1/2}L_{\rm shared}+\cdots$, which is dominated by the boundary law.
+For example, for the LN in a pure state, when $A B$ is the entire system, we will get $\mathcal E=S_{1/2}(A)=S_{1/2}(B)=c_{1/2}L_{\rm shared}+\cdots$, which is dominated by the boundary law.
 For the geometry where $A$ is a corner of angle $\theta$ and $B$ is the complementary corner, as depicted in Fig.~\ref{fig:single-corner}(a), the LN, MI and mutual fluctuations will scale as

 where we have omitted subleading terms.
-For the MI, we can express the corner term in terms of the one appearing in the EE: $a^I(\theta)=a(\theta)+a(2\pi-\theta)$; we have an analogous relation for mutual fluctuations $a^{\mathcal I}$.
-When the angle approaches zero, the same argument as above yields a pole for all three quantities:
+For the MI, we can express the corner term in terms of the one appearing in the EE: $a^{I\!}(\theta)=a(\theta)+a(2\pi-\theta)$; we have an analogous relation for mutual fluctuations $a^{\mathcal I}$.
+When the angle approaches zero, the same argument as above \red{(the corner contribution counteracts the area law)} yields a pole for all three quantities:

+\red{Since these are mutual measures, one is led to conclude that the same coefficient dictates the pole at $\theta=2\pi$.}

-If the state is pure on $A\cup B$, then the LN is given by the $1/2$ R\'enyi entropy
+If the state is pure on $A B$, then the LN is given by the $1/2-$R\'enyi entropy

 so that $\kappa^{\mathcal E}=\kappa_{1/2}$.